MicrosoftDocs/power-automate-docs/articles/format-data-by-examples.md

 ## Format text by examples

 In the following scenario, imagine you have a registration form in which participants provide their full name and you want to send a registration confirmation email with just the first name.
 Instead of greeting the person by their full name, for example Casey Jensen, we just want to say Casey.
-By just providing an example, Power Automate suggests the right expression to achieve this as the following screenshot displays.
+Just provide an example and Power Automate suggests the right expression to achieve this transformation, as the following screenshot displays.

 ![Screenshot showing how to format text from a person’s full name to only their first name.
 Power Automate suggests the expression to achieve this transformation.](media/format-data-by-examples/example-text.png)